JonathanMcIntosh0/SquirrelAIConcept/README.md

 When a target moves out of sight, it gets stored in memory.
 A squirrel, by default, can store in memory the location of 1 tree, 2 garbage cans and 5 nuts.

 **Note**: Squirrels can only see if a tree or garbage can is occupied while in vision.
-Addtionally, we can keep track of locations of nuts in memory that may have been picked up by another squirrel while not in vision.
+Additionally, we can keep track of locations of nuts in memory that may have been picked up by another squirrel while not in vision.

 ## Goals
 Squirrels have the following goals/behaviours: